 The Federal Energy Management Agency provides a number of services to assist individuals who are victims of a natural disaster.
 These services include low-interest loans, some cash grants, and links to assistance from other agencies such as the Internal Revenue Service and Farm Service Agency.

-To apply for weatherization assistance, find your state on the map on the Weatherization Assistance Program Technical Assistance Center website and contact the agency listed.
+To apply for weatherization assistance, find your state on the map on the National Association for State Community Services Programs (NASCSP) website and contact the agency listed.